klaytn/kips/KIPs/kip-37.md

     ///   Throws if the specific token is paused. function pause(uint256 _id) external;

-    /// @notice Resume from the paused state of the specific token
+    /// @notice Resumes from the paused state of the specific token.
     /// @dev Throws if `msg.sender` is not allowed to unpause.
     ///   Throws if the specific token is not paused. function unpause(uint256 _id) external;